FreeCAD: Sketcher Workbench

 Sketcher Workbench is a default workbench with a set of 2D drafting tools for drawing in specified 2D plane.

 Part Design Workbench

-Part Design Workbench is a default workbench for constructing solid geometry (body) by 3D operations from 2D sketches and 3D geometry modification operations (boolean, pattern, hole making, lathing, etc.).
+Part Design Workbench is a default workbench for constructing solid geometry (body) by 3D operations from 2D sketches and 3D geometry modification operations (Boolean, pattern, hole making, lathing, etc.).

-In FreeCAD, its possible to use both solid modeling paradigms: top-to-down or down-to-top — so, its possible to create cylinder from circle sketch by extruding it, or by lathing cube solid with a rectangular sketch turned around any cube axis.
+In FreeCAD, it is possible to use both solid modeling paradigms: top-to-down or down-to-top — so, it is possible to create a cylinder from a circle sketch by extruding it, or by lathing a cube solid with a rectangular sketch turned around any cube axis.

 Part Workbench

-Part Workbench is a default workbench for adding solid parts primitives and multibody solids, with a set of tools for solid boolean operations.
+Part Workbench is a default workbench for adding solid parts primitives and multibody solids, with a set of tools for solid Boolean operations.

 Drafting Workbench

 Drafting Workbench is a default workbench with a set of tools for raw and advanced editing of 2D and 3D geometry.
 Its used in cases of complex geometry impossible to create or edit with Sketcher, Part Design or Part workbenches.